Joey-Chien/BSFN/README.md

 ## Quick Start

 Step 1.
 Download the model weights and the dataset that you want to try.
 Step 2.
-Place the model weights and the dataset in the correct location..
+Place the model weights and the dataset in the correct location.
 Step 3.
 Begin training and testing.

 ### Requirements